IVA Bank Account – Basic Bank Accounts

 Different types of basic bank account

-The table below shows which banks and building societies offer basic bank accounts and the name they call their version of the basic account.
+The table below shows which banks and building societies offer basic bank accounts, along with the name they call their version of the basic account.

 All these accounts accept Automated Credit Transfer (ACT) payments, offer cash withdrawals at the Post Office and a cash-machine card.